sora-xor/sora-docs/src/nominating-validators.md

 ![](.gitbook/assets/polkadotjs-setup-nominator-step2.png)

-6. When you have selected the validators, click on "Bond & Nominate", "Sign and Submit" and then sign the transaction with Polkadot.js extension, as shown in the pictures below
+6. When you have selected the validators, click on "Bond & Nominate", "Sign and Submit" and then sign the transaction with Polkadot.js extension, as shown in the pictures below:

 ![](.gitbook/assets/polkadotjs-bond-and-nomintate-extrinsic.png)